-J. FACE TO FACE CONTACT
+N. FACE TO FACE CONTACT

-COCOLIFE shall conduct face to- face contact at the time of establishment of the business relationship, or as reasonably practicable so as not to interrupt the normal conduct of business, taking into account the nature of the product, type of business and the risks involved; provided that ML and TF risks are effectively managed, taking into consideration risk and materiality.
+As a general rule, COCOLIFE shall conduct face to- face contact at the time of establishment of the business relationship, or as reasonably practicable so as not to interrupt the normal conduct of business, taking into account the nature of the product, type of business and the risks involved; provided that ML and TF risks are effectively managed, taking into consideration risk and materiality.
 Provided further, that no transaction shall be processed without conducting a face-to- face contact.